Day 2 Of Navratri ~ “Bramacharini”

 But such was the strength and belief in Her love for Lord Shiva, and the desire to be His better half was so profound, that following the Royal Parents, even Lord Shiva failed to deviate her mission and eventually fell in love with this avatar (roop) of “Brahmacharini”, that Goddess Parvati had obtained for the sake of Her Love.

-This sweet little legend of the love between the most popular couple in the Hindu Mythology, is a fantastic narration that inspires us to have passion for what we believe in, no matter how it may appear to rest of the world.
-The hardships mentioned in the legend, are symbolic and even metaphoric to some extent if i may say so, just to inspire us to beat all odds, irrespective of every luxurious comforts required to be left behind, for the Pursuit of Love.
+This sweet little legend of the love between the most popular couple in the Hindu Mythology is a fantastic narration that inspires us to have the passion for what we believe in, no matter how it may appear to rest of the world.
+The hardships mentioned in the legend, are symbolic and even metaphoric to some extent if I may say so, just to inspire us to beat all odds, irrespective of every luxurious comfort required to be left behind, for the Pursuit of Love.